ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

 date: 2020-03-24T10:00:00-05:00
 ---

 Let's see our terrain in action.
-First we'll need to make some changes in our `Game1` class.
+First we'll need to make some changes in our `ExampleGame` class.
 We'll add a `Terrain` field:

 ```csharp
     // The terrain
     Terrain terrain;
 ```

-In our `Game1.LoadContent()`, we'll load the heightmap and construct our terrain:
+In our `ExampleGame.LoadContent()`, we'll load the heightmap and construct our terrain:

 ```csharp
     // Build the terrain